 I like to see the bright side where I can but sometimes we have to face facts – there are some horrible people about.
 I’m well acquainted with idiotic people, the know-it-alls, those who don’t think before they speak.
 But to have someone who is willing to steal someone’s personal belongings is pretty low.

 Our local area seems to be a target at the moment.
 We’ve had houses being broken into, cars stolen, along with car break ins such as ours.
 Due to this I’ve become slightly more paranoid.
+It may be time to finally invest in a good home security system.
 Perhaps that’s a good thing in way.
 I was previously much more naive and trusting.
 However it wasn’t naivety that led to my handbag being left in my car, it was good old exhaustion and forgetfulness!
 I’d brought the kids back from karate one evening, popped to the shops on the way back, so by the time I had all three kids safely in the house, along with the shopping bags, I completely forgot my handbag was still in the car.
 A mistake I won’t make again!

 Criminal Solicitors in Liverpool – DPP Law are currently running a campaign to help prevent robbery and theft and invited us to share our tips on how to be a little bit more cautious in an attempt to prevent it ever happen again.
 Here are some of the things we’ve doing: